kanikashridhar/Elevator/README.md

 # Elevator
+This code represents an Elevator system which consists of
+1) Elevator controller
-The Elevator system contains an elevator controller and ‘n’ number of elevators.
+2) ‘n’ number of elevators.

 ![Screenshot](elevator.png)

 ```
-An Elevator can:-
+An Elevator can perform following tasks:-
 1) Go up and down and track the current floor.
 2) Accept requests from the elevator controller from inside or outside of the elevator.
-3) Intelligently decides to move up or down, given a list of requested floors.
+3) Given a list of floors, Intelligently decides to move up or down.
-The logic currently considers the first requested floor in the list.
-4) Provide its current status such as door open or close, current floor, is running or not.
+4) Provide its current status such as door is open or closed, elevator's current floor, is it running or not.
-5) Throws an error if the requested floor is less than min and greater than max.
+5) Throws an error if the requested floor is less than min and greater than max floors.

-## Elevator controller can:-
+Elevator controller can perform following tasks:-
-1) Handles requests for ‘n’ number of elevators.
-2) Elevator controller accepts multiple requests and chooses the best elevator for the request.
+1) Elevator controller accepts multiple requests and chooses the best elevator among 'n' elevators for the request.
+2) Elevator controller provides elevator monitor which returns the current status of any given elevator.

 Sample request:-
-Two people requested to stop at 2 and 3
+Two people requested to stop at floors 2 and 3
 Elevator-1 current_floor = 0

 Output returned is:-